-3.2.
+4.2.
 Threat Mitigation

 A large range of threats can be mitigated by protecting the contents of the token by using a digital signature or a Message Authentication Code (MAC).
 Alternatively, a bearer token can contain a reference to authorization information, rather than encoding the information directly.
 Such references MUST be infeasible for an attacker to guess; using a reference may require an extra interaction between a server and the token issuer to resolve the reference to the authorization information.
+The mechanics of such an interaction are not defined by this specification.